joaotavora/eglot/MANUAL.md

 of your way.

-The [Language Server Protocol (LSP)][language-server-protocol] defines standardized communication between *client programs*, typically source code editors, and *server programs*, which analyze that source code on behalf of the clients.
+The [Language Server Protocol (LSP)][language-server-protocol] defines standardized communication between source code editors and language server programs, which analyze that source code on behalf of the editors.

-LSP enables a single language server to be useful in many different editors.
+Using Eglot, Emacs may be enriched with a language server and its findings, such as the location of functions calls, types of variables, class definitions or syntactic mistakes.
+This enables new editing features and significantly enhances Emacs existing features such as [automatic code completion, go-to definition, at-point documentation, automatic refactoring, diagnostics, and more][readme-pretty-gifs].

-Likewise, many different language servers exist, each specializing in a different programming language.
-LSP enables a single editor to speak to all of them.
+As the user edits, creates and deletes source files, clients continuously inform the server of this, so that the server can update its analysis.

-Server programs advertise the results of their analysis to the client, such as where in the source code there is a call to a specific function, a variable definition or a syntactic mistake.
-Clients present these results to the user without specific knowledge of the language.
-As the user edits, creates and deletes source file clients continuously inform the server of this, so that the server can update its analysis.
+LSP enables a single language server to be useful to many different editors and a single editor to speak to many different language servers.

-When using Emacs as a source code editor, combining Eglot with a suitable language server program enables many common useful features such as [completion, go-to definition, at-point documentation, diagnostics, etc.][readme-pretty-gifs].
+As long as there is a server language to connect to, Eglot doesn't require Emacs to know anything about a particular programming language to enable these features.

 ## Setting up Eglot